Wednesday, August 13, 2025

 "They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved."

-The life values I have now, have been born out of war, predigest, destruction and love, kindness and sharing.
+The life values I have now, have been born out of war, predigest, destruction, love, kindness and sharing.
 I respect everyone and their view of how I live and worship, even if I don't agree with their assessment. when I was very young, patience was one of the things I lacked and a temper was something I had in abundance.
 Today I have an abundance of patients and the strength and guidance from God to use it wisely against the temper I once had.
 So, bring on your judgements of me but also know that I leave judgement to God.
 I will continue to live the religious practices, traditions and spiritual mannerisms I have learned from the Catholic Church, prayer and research.
 I leave it to the Lord to defend His religious practices, traditions and spiritual mannerisms as they are lived out in my life.

 Is it wrong to sit down and gaze upon a picture of someone long past, say, a parent?
 Someone you might have loved very much, and yearn for them to come back?
 Is it wrong to look at that picture and talk to that person as if he or she was there with you and tell him or her how much you miss him or her?
 Is it wrong for you to believe the person in that picture is in Heaven looking after you?
 Is it wrong to ask the person in the picture for help and believe that he or she is praying with you to God for an answer?
 Is it wrong to go to the grave-site of someone you love and discuss a problem with them?
 Is it wrong to ask that loved one to help you pray or to pray with you to God?

 The Rosary - nothing seems to say Catholic more than the Rosary.
 I've heard many say that it isn't found in the Bible.
-That's true, very true, the Rosary is in fact not found in any Christian Bible.
+That's true, very true, the word Rosary is in fact not found in any Christian Bible.
 But, the Bible is in fact in the Rosary.
 Again, artwork created for those who could not read or write.
 The Rosary contains the New Testament, from the birth of Jesus to his death, resurrection and beyond.
 I use it every day as an aid in prayer, it helps to "make the world around me go away", so that I can speak and listen more reverently and clearly to God.
 If non-Catholics would just listen to the words or read the Rosary, especially the last sentence of the "Hail Mary," they would know that we are not praying to Mary or anyone else, we are in-fact praying only to God.

-My commitment to God and to religion did not happen over night.
+My commitment to God did not happen over night.
 It happened over many years of searching self and soul; searching the earthly world and the spiritual world; searching various religions, cultures and ways of life.
 I have called on St. Peter, St. Paul and a few other saints who were once as human as I am now, in just the same way I still call on my Dad and Mom who have both passed away for advice.
 Catholicism as I know it, is not a religion, it's a way of life.
 A way of life defined not by anything earthly, but by a God that is open to everyone, a God who is compassionate but demanding unquestioned faith and belief.

 My self and soul search goes on and will keep going on; the earthly world tries to pull me in one direction, the spiritual world tries to pull me in another direction.
 I put no boundaries between my worlds, I try my best not to judge anyone in either world.
 I do my best to leave judgement to God.